openlexington/lexington-buildings/README.md

-Scripts for import of New Orleans address and building data.
+# OSM Import of New Orleans address and building data.

+These scripts pre-process shapefile data from [data.nola.gov](https://data.nola.gov) and put it into a format suitable to be imported into OpenStreetMap.

 To use, run: